Nithyashree-2022/Own-Mailing-App/README.md

 ->multiple recipients with attachments

-and/or HTML mail with all of the above four test cases.

 The above can be successfully achieved with the given code-"Implementation of SMTP...."

-Further,the "Extended MyMail" file has the supports mailing pdfs and HTML mails too along with images and plain-text.

-It again supports both single and multiple recipients with an option to include the HTML mail.

-EmailMessage() is used to mail pdfs and HTML mails.

-MIMEMultipart was used in the first file to mail plain-text and image attachments.
+MIMEMultipart is used to mail plain-text and image attachments.

+NOTE:

+List of recipients must be comma-separated ONLY